TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesExtensionDevelopment/Index.rst

 ============================

 Fluid contains some integrated techniques to secure web applications by default.
-One of the important parts of this is the automatic prevention against cross site scripting, a common attack against web applications.
+One of the more important features is automatic prevention against cross site scripting, a common attack against web applications.
 In this section, we give you a problem description and show how you can avoid :ref:`cross-site scripting (XSS) <security-xss>`.

 Assume you have programmed a forum.
-An "evil" user will get access to the admin account.
-For this, he posted the following harmful looking message in the forum to try to embed JavaScript code:
+An malicious user will get access to the admin account.
+To do this, they posted the following message in the forum to try to embed JavaScript code:

 .. code-block:: html